-Building on the results from the three-turbine case, a final case simulates a tightly spaced wind farm and is used to further explore the importance of these counter-rotating vortices generated under yawed conditions.
+Building on the results from the three-turbine case, A final case simulates a tightly spaced wind farm is used to further explore the importance of these counter-rotating vortices generated under yawed conditions.
 A 12-turbine wind farm, shown in Fig. 10, is modeled in both SOWFA and FLORIS.
-The case uses the same inflow, as well as runtime (2000 s) and averaging time (1600 s) of all previous cases.